 Itemize total travel expenses of program personnel by local mileage, non-local, and subsistence.
 Grantees must follow the state's travel policy unless there is a written local travel policy.
 The state allows reimbursement for actual reasonable expenses.
 Mileage is reimbursed at the current federal rate.
 Transportation costs, such as air and rail fares, are at coach rates.
-Justify travel by explaining its relevance to job duties.
+Justify travel by explaining its relevance to job duties and service to child victims.